 What is McCafé SIP?

-The McCafé Sustainability Improvement Platform (SIP) was launched in partnership with Conservation International in 2016, as a framework to engage and guide our coffee supply chain in sustainable sourcing, as well as investing in coffee growers and their communities over the long term.
-McCafé SIP is not intended to replace certification systems and is not itself a certification system, but a means to verify positive impact at the farm level through continuous improvement tracking and third-party minimum requirements verification systems.
-It also provides roasters, who supply our coffee, with guidance across four key elements they must achieve in order to have a SIP-approved program.
+The McCafé Sustainability Improvement Platform (SIP) was launched in partnership with Conservation International in 2016, as a framework to engage and guide our coffee supply chain in sustainable sourcing, as well as invest in coffee growers and their communities over the long term.
+McCafé also provides roasters, who supply our coffee, with guidance across four key elements they must achieve in order to have a SIP-approved program.

 Transparency – understanding who grows our coffee and identifying all farms and farmers participating in a SIP-approved program.